Matt Taylor (American soccer)

-Matthew Taylor (born October 17, 1981) is an American soccer coach and former player who currently serves as an assistant coach for Real Salt Lake in Major League Soccer.
+Matthew Taylor (born October 17, 1981) is an American soccer coach and former player who is currently the head coach of Ventura County FC in MLS Next Pro.

 College career

 Born in Columbus, Ohio, Taylor grew up in Irvine, California and played college soccer at UCLA from 2000 to 2003.
 Taylor was mostly a substitute his first year, but earned a larger role as a sophomore, finishing the season with seven goals and two assists.
 As a junior, he bettered that, registering 12 goals and eight assists, while being an important part of a UCLA team that won the NCAA Championship.
 Taylor's senior season was his best, as he scored 14 goals and had 8 assists, was named the Pac-10 Player of the Year, and was a Hermann Trophy finalist.
 Taylor was the nation's leading scorer in the NCAA tournament during UCLA's championship run in 2002 and was named to the all tournament team at the college cup.
 Taylor is also the all-time leading scorer for UCLA in post season tournament play.
-During his college years he played several games alongside former German National Team player Jürgen Klinsmann with Orange County Blue Star in the USL Premier Development League.
+During his college years he played several games alongside former Germany national team player Jürgen Klinsmann with Orange County Blue Star in the USL Premier Development League.